nabarcala/SOFF/Fruit-Classification/README.md

 A database of these images are located in ```Fruit-Classification/fruits-dataset```.

-To run the model given, make sure that you  are in the ```Fruit-Classification``` directory.
+To run the model given, make sure that you  are in the ```Fruit-Classification/Image-Classification``` directory.
 Open the terminal and run the following code:

 ```
-python3 Image-Classification/label_image.py --graph=Image-Classification/output_graph.pb --labels=Image-Classification/output_labels.txt --input_layer=Placeholder --output_layer=final_result --image=fruit_img.jpg
+python3 label_image.py --graph=output_graph.pb --labels=output_labels.txt --input_layer=Placeholder --output_layer=final_result --image=fruit_img.jpg
 ```

 After the model has run, you should see output like this: